 Scholarships are gift funds that are awarded to students based on academic merit; special talents, interests, or qualities; financial need; or other criteria defined by the sponsoring organization or donor.
 The types and sources of scholarships that are typically awarded to eligible University of Michigan students are listed on this page, along with links to sources of more detailed information.

-The University of Michigan Office of Financial Aid administers a variety of scholarship programs that recognize superior academic achievement, leadership qualities, and potential to contribute to the scholarly community of the university.
-Some scholarships are awarded based partly on financial need and others reflect the university’s commitment to achieving a diverse student body.
+The U-M Office of Financial Aid administers a variety of scholarship programs that recognize superior academic achievement, leadership qualities, and potential to contribute to the scholarly community of the university.
+Some are awarded based partly on financial need and others reflect the university’s commitment to achieving a diverse student body.

 - have been admitted to U-M by February 1 (note that a few scholarships have different deadlines), and